cunla/RPSP/README.md

 The following methods are supported in the RPSP REST API, with base being http://*hostname*:*port*/rpsp

 1. RP systems API *(admin permissions only)*
-     - `GET /rest/systems` Get list of all RP4VM systems installed
+     - `GET /rest/systems` Get list of all RP4VM systems installed.
+Optional query parameter includeVirtualConfig is supported to return virtual configuration information for each cluster.
+Possible values are true or false - default is false.
-     - `GET /rest/systems/{id}` Get specific RP4VM system
+     - `GET /rest/systems/{id}` Get specific RP4VM system.
+Optional query parameter includeVirtualConfig is supported to return virtual configuration information for each cluster.
+Possible values are true or false - default is false.
      - `GET /rest/testSystem/{id}` Test connectivity to system with specific ID
      - `POST /rest/addSystem` Add RP4VM system with JSON structure